Logiqx/covid-stats/docs/nims-population/README.md

 It is important to note the way that ages have been calculated and how the definition has changed over time:

+- Prior to 28 Oct 2021, ages were based on a fixed date - 31 Mar 2021 - see [change](https://coronavirus.data.gov.uk/details/whats-new/record/6dc2944a-b95f-4452-8f77-fdf14ae6bdde) documentation.
+  - This nuance can have a significant impact, especially when analysing the data for highly the vaccinated age groups.
+- Prior to 12 April 2022, ages were based on a fixed date - 31 Aug 2021 - see [change](https://coronavirus.data.gov.uk/details/whats-new/record/fbe151fe-6a28-4f86-940c-1369c2f4b4b1) documentation.
+  - This nuance can have a significant impact, especially when analysing the data for highly the vaccinated age groups.
 - Since 12 April 2022, vaccination statistics have been based on the current age - see [change](https://coronavirus.data.gov.uk/details/whats-new/record/fbe151fe-6a28-4f86-940c-1369c2f4b4b1) documentation.
-  - This affects many metrics, such as the current size of the eligible population (according to NIMS), vaccination counts and rates.
+  - This affects many metrics, including the size of the eligible population (according to NIMS), vaccination counts and rates.
-- Prior to 12 April 2022, ages were based on fixed dates - e.g. 31 Aug 2021 or 31 Mar 2021.
-  - This nuance can have a significant impact, especially when analysing the data for highly the vaccinated age groups.